A nonlocal feature-driven exemplar-based approach for image inpainting: Problem formulation and related works

 which was justified in \cite{Arias2011} by appealing to the principle of maximum entropy \cite{Jaynes1957}.
 In order to determine the form of the weighting function $w(\bfx,\bfy)$, the function $\bfu$ is held fixed and \eqref{eq:Arias_model} is minimized in $w(\bfx,\bfy)$.
 The resulting weighting function is a probability distribution over $\mathcal{\tilde{O}}^c$ given by

 Here $\sigma$ is a parameter which controls the quantity of patches considered in the comparison.
 With the weighting function described by \eqref{eq:Arias_weights}, the functional \eqref{eq:Arias_model} is a generalization of the adaptive weight graph-based regularization functional \eqref{eqn:graphbasedfunctional}.
 The parameter $\sigma$ in \eqref{eq:Arias_weights} determines the selectivity of the weights.
 When $\sigma \to \infty$, the weighting function $w(\bfx,\bfy)$ tends to the uniform distribution over~$\mathcal{\tilde{O}}^c$.
 Alternatively, when $\sigma \to 0$, the weighting function $w(\bfx,\bfy)$ tends to Dirac deltas and the functional in \eqref{eq:Arias_model} is a direct generalization of \eqref{eq:Wexler_model}.
 In order to minimize the functional \eqref{eq:Arias_model} with weighting function \eqref{eq:Arias_weights}, an iterative approach of alternating between the updating of $\bfu$ and $w(\bfx,\bfy)$ may be utilized.
-This process is illustrated in Algorithm \ref{alg:grad_weights}.
+This process is illustrated in \cite{Arias2011}.

 The model in \cite{Arias2011} has two main novelties.
 The first novelty is the justification of the exponential form of the adaptive weighting function \eqref{eq:Arias_weights} through the entropy term in \eqref{eq:Arias_model}.
-The second novelty is the functional in \eqref{eq:Arias_model} involves gradient terms which produces two benefits.
-The first is smoother continuation of information across the boundary of the inpainting region.
-The second benefit is the introduction of gradient terms allows filtration of additive differences in brightness from the patch difference metric \eqref{eq:patch_dist_grad}.
-This allows less emphasis to be placed on differences in color or intensity when comparing patches.
+The second novelty is the inclusion of the gradient in the functional in \eqref{eq:Arias_model}.
+The addition of the gradient produces smoother continuation of information across the boundary of the inpainting region.
+In addition, the gradient allows filtration of additive differences in brightness from the patch difference metric \eqref{eq:patch_dist_grad}, permitting less emphasis to be placed on differences in color or intensity when comparing patches.